 National Laws and Regulations Affecting Sector

 Relevant national laws include the following:

-- Constitution of the Republic of Uganda, 1995.
+- Constitution of the Republic of Uganda (as amended), 1995.

 - Constitutional Amendment Act, 2006.